hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ```
 $ git branch
 * gh-pages
-  test-branch
+  My-branch
 ```

 - You MUST have a gh-pages branch (and probably do).
-- If you don't have a gh-pages branch, or a branch for making changes (in my example it's named 'test-branch') to make changes for the PR you can create one.
+- If you don't have a gh-pages branch, or a branch for making changes (in my example it's named 'My-branch') you can create one.
 For example:

 ```
-$ git checkout -b test-branch
+$ git checkout -b My-branch
-Switched to a new branch 'test-branch'
+Switched to a new branch 'My-branch'
 ```

 - Make *sure* you made the branch correctly.